Farrelmpr/Farrelmpr/README.md

 ### Hi there 👋

- -🌱 I’m currently learning Basic science
- -😄 Pronouns: he/him
+ -🌱 I’m currently learning Basic science and new at programming -😄 Pronouns: he/him